Affiliate links on Android Authority may earn us a commission. Learn more.

 - Kokoon Nightbuds: A wearable option for somewhere other than your wrist, Kokoon Nightbuds help you fall asleep to your favorite calming audio and monitor your rest overnight.

-- Oura Ring 3: For an inconspicuous tracking experience by day and accuracy by night, Oura’s latest ring is a great pick.
+- Oura Ring 3: Oura’s latest ring is the best pick for an inconspicuous, finger-based tracking experience by day and accuracy by night.

-Now available in the US, the Withings ScanWatch is one of the most detailed and accurate sleep trackers we’ve used.
-On top of recording your sleep duration, depth, regularity, and interruptions, it uses a medical-grade SpO2 monitor to detect breathing disturbances overnight.
-The ScanWatch performs a Respiratory Scan, which measures your heart rate, heart rate variability, respiratory rate, and oxygen saturation levels.
+The Withings ScanWatch 2 is one of the most detailed sleep trackers available and one of the most accurate watches I’ve tested.
+On top of recording sleep duration, depth, regularity, and interruptions, it uses a medical-grade SpO2 monitor to detect breathing disturbances overnight.
+It performs a Respiratory Scan, which measures users’ heart rate, heart rate variability, respiratory rate, and oxygen saturation levels to identify any concerns.
+The device also offers temperature sensing for deeper sleep insights and more accurate health tracking beyond the bed, specifically regarding women’s health.
+I found these additions elevate the lineup significantly and have really appreciated the added tools.
+Like the previous model, the watch also provides on-demand ECG and SpO2 recordings.

 What makes it stand out

-- Medically validated: The ScanWatch boasts clinically validated health sensors and offers potentially life-saving AFib and breathing disturbance notifications.
+- Medically validated: The ScanWatch 2 boasts clinically validated health sensors and offers potentially life-saving AFib and breathing disturbance notifications.
+It also introduces new 24/7 temperature monitoring.

 The Inspire 3 is the best affordable sleep tracker from Fitbit

 This will eventually get old to hear, but Fitbit puts out some of the best sleep trackers available.
-If you want a device with a small form factor and stellar sleep tracking, Fitbit’s Inspire 3 is a great buy.
-Like its far more expensive siblings above, the Inspire 3 tracks your total time asleep as well as your stages (light, deep, REM).
+If you want a device with a small form factor, stellar sleep tracking, and an even lower price tag than the Charge 6, Fitbit’s Inspire 3 is a great buy.
+Like its more expensive sibling above, the Inspire 3 tracks your sleep time and stages (light, deep, REM).
 It will also record any intervals you spent awake throughout the night.
+It’s comfortable on the wrist, features a ton of band options, and stood up to daily wear during my review period.

-The Inspire 3 then uses these data sets and your sleeping heart rate to provide a sleep score.
-We found the device’s scores very accurate during our Fitbit’s Inspire 3 review compared to our perceived exhaustion.
-We were especially impressed when it kept up with largely disrupted sleep patterns due to travel.
+Like the Charge 6, the Inspire 3 also provides a sleep score.
+I found the device’s scores accurate during my Fitbit’s Inspire 3 review compared to my perceived exhaustion and was especially impressed when it kept up with my largely disrupted sleep patterns due to travel.
+In the morning, I especially appreciated the Smart Wake alarms that helped optimize my REM cycles.
 Compared to other fitness trackers at this price point, the Fitbit Inspire 3 provides fantastic, reliable sleep data.
-Plus, with its slim form factor, it’s incredibly comfortable for overnight wear.
-In the morning, our reviewer especially appreciated the Smart Wake alarms that help optimize your REM cycles.
 It’s also just a strong wearable with plenty else to offer.

-For working out, the device offers more than 20 exercise modes plus SmartTrack automatic activity recognition.
-Unfortunately, GPS is not built-in on the Inspire 3, so you’ll have to carry your phone on runs and rides.
+The device offers more than 20 exercise modes for working out, plus SmartTrack automatic activity recognition.
+Unfortunately, GPS is not built into the Inspire 3, so you’ll have to carry your phone on runs and rides.
 However, the full-color touchscreen provides easy navigation and on-screen data.
-Plus, the device offers 24/7 heart rate monitoring and continuous SpO2 tracking for keeping tabs on your health.
+It also offers 24/7 heart rate monitoring and continuous SpO2 tracking, both of which performed well during my review period.
+In short, the device is one of the best cheap sleep trackers available, with a lot to offer beyond the bed.

 What makes it stand out